 The idea behind the excess is to prevent policy holders from claiming for lots of minor treatment that costs you little – but costs a lot for the insurance companies to deal with.

 However, note that pet insurance offers different types of excess.
-They include:

 - Fixed excess.
 Like in the example above, this is a fixed amount you pay each time your pet needs treatment.

 - Annual excess.
 Imagine your dog suffers from the same condition over a period of two policy years.
 In that case you will have to pay the excess once in each of those years.

 - Percentage excess.
 Just that – you pay a percentage of each claim from your own pocket.
 The bigger the bill, the bigger the excess.